 Network Diagram

+Misschien is login niet het meest beschrijvend (is een oplossing).. meer Identification / authentication ipv een oplossing

 The Customer / User

 Who is the customer?

 Who is the user of the site/app/product?
 Everyone has the option to download the app or use the site when it’s available.
 But the main focus is the age range of 10 to 50 years old.
 There isn’t a restriction about the age but the people using the product are probably going to be in that range.